eliza-ouyang/CSC-680-Recipe-App/README.md

 Nice to have features:
   - Be able to favorite/save recipes for later

 All of the must have features have been implemented but I didn't have enough time to implement a way to favorite recipes.
+Part of this project was done following a [tutorial](https://www.youtube.com/watch?v=uSanD_pFwis).